mateuscalza/perfect-lang/README.md

 * Focused on productivity
 * Simple and beauty math
 * Never repeat yourself
-* Goodbye callbacks, goodbye streams, hello observables!
+* Goodbye callbacks, hello observables!
 * Keep it simple
 * Be reactive